MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 ![Changed viewer settings](images/tutorials/basicmechanics/ChangedViewerSettings.png "Changed viewer settings")

 ### Selection of Images
-Next, we like to add the option to browse through the folders and select the image, we like to create CSOs from.
+Next, we like to add the option to browse through the folders and select the image we like to create CSOs from.
 This functionality is already given in the internal network in the module `LocalImage`.
 We can copy this functionality from `LocalImage` and add this option to the panel above both viewers.
-But, how should we know, which field name we reference to?
+But how should we know which field name we reference to?
 To find this out, open the internal network of your macro module.
-Now you are able to open the panel of the module `LocalImage`.
-Right-click {{< mousebutton "right" >}} the desired field: In this case, right-click the label <field>Name</field>.
-Select {{< menuitem "Copy Name" >}}, to copy the internal name of this field.
+Now, you are able to open the panel of the module `LocalImage`.
+Right-click {{< mousebutton "right" >}} the desired field: In this case, right-click {{< mousebutton "right" >}} the label <field>Name</field>.
+Select {{< menuitem "Copy Name" >}} to copy the internal name of this field.

 ![Copy the field name](images/tutorials/basicmechanics/GUI_Exp_09.png "Copy the field name")